r7avi/Convert-Google-Plus-Code-to-Latitude-and-Longitude/README.md

 #### Step 3: Select Your CSV File

-Choose a CSV file to process using the file dialog.
+Choose a CSV / XLSX file to process using the file dialog.

 #### Step 4: Find the Plus Code Column